George Puflea: Biography

 from the Aero Club of America in 1913 at the Moisant Aviation School in Long Island, New York, where he also worked as chief pilot and instructor.

 In 1914 he traveled to Mexico invited by Alberto Salinas Carranza, and joined the Constitutionalist Army, fighting in the Puebla campaign and in the Battle of El Ebano, where he carried out observation and bombarding missions, and propaganda distribution activities over enemy troops.
 He also fought in the Campeche and Yucatán campaign in 1915, in the Battle of Blanca Flor, amongst others.
 There he also performed exhibition flights.

 He was founding instructor of the Escuela Nacional de Aviación, later renamed as Escuela Militar de Aviación of the Mexican Air Force when it was founded, on November 15, 1915.
 In 1916, he traveled to Europe, where he took part in World War I.

 After that war, he moved to El Paso, Texas, United States, where he distributed Ansaldo and Lincoln aircraft.
 He also lived in Ciudad Juárez and in Chihuahua, Mexico, where he worked as pilot for the State Government.
 In multiple occasions he tried to establish a regular air flight service between El Paso, Chihuahua and Mexico City, however it is unknown if the service started operations, or the commercial success it might have had.

 In 1925, he tried to set a non-stop flight record in Mexico, between the cities of Chihuahua and Mexico City, accompanied by Eddie Stinson.
 It is not clear if he succeeded setting that record.

 He married the Mexican Juliana Treviño González, sister of the General Jacinto B. Treviño, who was the Commander in Chief of the Northeast Army Corps, under whose command he served in the El Ébano combats.
 With her he had two sons, Jorge Luis Alfonso and Roberto Francisco.

 Later, he held different positions in the Aviation affairs of the public administration.
 During the thirties he was an air services inspector, and assistant to the Commander of the Mexico City Central Airport.
 In the forties he was also Commander of the Veracruz air field.
-Once retired, he moved to Albuquerque, New Mexico, where he died, most likely during the mid fifties.
+Once retired, he moved to Albuquerque, New Mexico, where he died, during the early sixties.

 In some publications his surname is spelled Pufflea, Paflea, or Buflea.